Alimir/wp-ulike/readme.txt

 * The initial version

 == Upgrade Notice ==

+= 4.5.3 =
+* Important: If page cache is enabled on your site, clear the cache immediately after updating.

 = 4.5.1 =
 * Important: If page cache is enabled on your site, clear the cache immediately after updating.